 10. Nikkor 200mm f2 vs Noctilux f0.95: Thoughts

 Do I prefer the Leica Noctilux 50mm f0.95 or the Nikkor 200mm f2 AI-s?

-I prefer the Leica 50 f0.95 mostly due to the size.
-I think the 200f2 is slightly sharper wide open but both give near edge to edge sharpness at their widest aperture.
-The 200f2 gives greater subject background separation but then it is a much much larger lens!
+A strange question you might think as the lenses are for different camera systems and completely different beasts.
+The Nikkor 200mm is my go to lens to making amazingly soft backgrounds and shallow DOF for any camera system / format.
+I prefer the Leica Noctilux f0.95 mostly due to the size.
+I think the Nikkor 200mm f2 is slightly sharper wide open but both lens give near edge to edge sharpness at their widest aperture.
+The 200f2 gives greater subject background separation but then it is a much much larger/ longer lens!

 I feel very lucky to have had the opportunity to both test this amazing lens and also to now be able ot compare it to the older cheaper Noctilux f1.
 Coming soon!

 - Noctilux 50mm f1.0 Prom Night